 NREL led the development of the Institute of Electrical and Electronics Engineers 1547 standard, the national interconnection standard for distributed resources.
 This important standard allowed simplified interconnection to all generation and storage connected at the distribution level and had over 450 people from industry, academia, and government in the working group.
-What was once a hodgepodge of utility regulations was standardized across the U.S. and allowed photovoltaic (PV) and other distributed generation to flourish.
+What was once a hodgepodge of utility regulations was standardized across the U.S. and allowed PV and other distributed generation to flourish.
 Distributed PV has taken off so much in recent years, that new updates to the standard are currently under review that would allow active participation in these devices to increase grid stability and reliability.

 Every wing has an airfoil, which is a fancy word for the shape of the wing's cross-section.
 But until 1984, when NREL developed the first airfoils designed specifically for wind energy applications, the industry relied on airfoils designed for airplanes.
 This caused poor turbine performance, thanks to the fact that wind turbine blades operate in constant turbulence near the ground where bugs and dirt come into play.
 Now, wind turbine manufacturers worldwide follow NREL's lead by designing their own airfoils, and turbine performance levels have increased dramatically.

 NREL has been an innovator in university competitions to spur market transformation.
 These include the Race to Zero Student Design Competition and the Collegiate Wind Competition.
 These DOE workforce development initiatives were built on NREL's success leading the Solar Decathlon and Sunrayce, a solar car race in the 1990s.
 All of these competitions are proven training programs for students launching careers in the clean-energy workforce.
 NREL conducted the first seven Solar Decathlons.
 This project involved 130 collegiate (20,000 college students) teams to design and build energy-efficient, solar-powered houses; expanded to Europe, China, Latin America, and the Middle East to involve an additional 94 teams and 12,000 participants; and educated the public through exhibits and widespread media coverage and harnessing digital tools to reach millions of people.